PeriHub/PeriLab.jl/docs/src/devLog.md

     IO
     nodesets are not defined yet in Exodus.jl
 ## planned feature
-    search for jl files in material
+    time step minimum for all cores -> parallel computing! search for jl files in material
     check the header for the material name include the file in the code via a makro material inclusion is very simple
-    bonds as elements in exodus
-    multiple materials in one block -> evaluation order
+    bonds as elements in exodus -> filter small to large writing ?! -> elements can be x,y to be represented both multiple materials in one block -> evaluation order